omar-sharif03/omar-sharif03.github.io/_pages/about.md

 -->

 <p align="justify">
 Currently, I am working as a Lecturer at Chittagong University of Engineering and Technology <a href="https://www.cuet.ac.bd/">(CUET)</a>.
 I am also pursuing my M.Sc. from CUET under the supervision of <a href="https://cuetnlp.com/people/"> Dr. Moshiul Hoque</a> and a member of the <a href="https://cuetnlp.com/people/"> CUET NLP Lab</a>.
 My research interest lies in the intersection of Deep Learning, Natural Language Processing, and Information Retrieval.
 More precisely, my goal is to develop tools that help to present information in a structured way by considering inherent semantic relations and dependencies.
-Some of the areas I wish to work on are undesired (aggressive, abusive, fake, hate, offensive) text detection and classification, sentiment analysis, emotion recognition, summarization, question answering, and multimodal NLP.
 </p>

 <p align="justify">